joakim/kay/README.md

 }
 ```

-Alternatively, indentation can be used to define cells:
+Alternatively, indentation can be used, similar to Python:

 ```lua
 cell:
     -- expressions
 ```

-The following examples will use this style.
+The following examples will use the indentation style.

 Expressions are messages sent to cells.
 To send a message to a cell: